sagara-gunathunga/hl7-wso2-integration-samples/hl7-integration-sample/docs/example-2.md

-* Start HAPI TestPanel and create a new connection for port 20000 and send a sample message.

-Send a HL7 message over HTTP transport using a HTTP client such as cURL or Postman.
+* Send a HL7 message over HTTP transport using a HTTP client such as cURL or Postman.

 * HTTP URL : POST http://localhost:8290/services/hl7Testproxy
 * Content-Type : application/edi-hl7